Civil liberties in the United Kingdom

 Civil liberties in the United Kingdom are part of UK constitutional law and have a long and formative history.
 This is usually considered to have begun with Magna Carta of 1215, a landmark document in British constitutional history.
 Development of civil liberties advanced in common law and statute law in the 17th and 18th centuries, notably with the Bill of Rights 1689.
 During the 19th century, working-class people struggled to win the right to vote and join trade unions.
 Parliament responded with new legislation beginning with the Reform Act 1832.
 Attitudes towards suffrage and liberties progressed further in the aftermath of the first and second world wars.
 Since then, the United Kingdom's relationship to civil liberties has been mediated through its membership of the European Convention on Human Rights.
 The United Kingdom, through Sir David Maxwell-Fyfe, led the drafting of the Convention, which expresses a traditional civil libertarian theory.
 It became directly applicable in UK law with the enactment of the Human Rights Act 1998.

-Civil liberties have been gradually declining in the United Kingdom since the late 20th century.
-Their removal has been generally justified by appeals to public safety and National Security and hastened on by crises such as the September 11 attacks, the 7/7 bombings and the 2020 COVID-19 pandemic.
-The pandemic oversaw the introduction of the Coronavirus Act 2020, which was described by former Justice of the Supreme Court Lord Sumption as "the greatest invasion of personal liberty in [the UK's] history."
+A number of legislative changes affecting civil liberties have been debated and enacted since the late 20th century.
+The Identity Cards Act 2006 was repealed, largely on civil liberty grounds, and the UK does not have a central civilian registry and there are no identification requirements in public.
+Legislative changes affecting civil liberties were justified by appeals to public safety and National Security, hastened on by crises such as the September 11 attacks, the 7/7 bombings and the 2020 COVID-19 pandemic.
+The COVID-19 pandemic in the United Kingdom led to the introduction of the Coronavirus Act 2020, which was described by former Justice of the Supreme Court Lord Sumption as "the greatest invasion of personal liberty in [the UK's] history."
+Nonetheless, vaccines offered through the national immunisation programme in the UK are not mandatory; and vaccinations are also not currently mandatory in the UK during a pandemic.
+United Kingdom citizens have a negative right to freedom of expression under the common law.
+Furthermore, a guarantee of freedom of expression is contained in statute in Article 10 of the Human Rights Act.
+However, there are exceptions including threatening, abusive or insulting words or behavior intending or likely to cause harassment, alarm or distress or cause a breach of the peace (which has been used to prohibit racist speech targeted at individuals).
+Gun ownership is considered a privilege, not a right, and firearms regulation in the United Kingdom is strict.
+Members of the public may own certain firearms for the purposes of sport shooting, recreation, hunting or occupational purposes, subject to licensing.
+Abortion in the United Kingdom is permitted on certain grounds, which are typically interpreted liberally, although the underlying laws are dated and authoritarian.
+Capital punishment in the United Kingdom has been abolished.